willfindlay/minix-dotfiles/README.md

 ## If you are using Termite on Linux while SSHing...
-A problem I encountered on the Minix VM while SSHing from my ArchLinux Host OS was that my terminal, TERMITE was bugging out horribly.
+A problem I encountered on the Minix VM while SSHing from my ArchLinux Host OS was that my terminal, Termite was bugging out horribly.
 The solution is to transfer the `termite.terminfo` file to Minix (there is a copy included in this respository) and run the command `tic termite.terminfo`.

 This may apply to other terminals as well.
 However the `.terminfo` file you need would be different.